jonasngs/URL-shortener/README.md

 4. Follow the table schema in `database.sql` file to create the necessary database and table.

-5. Ensure that the PostgreSQL credentials in `.env` file are updated to match your local PostgreSQL server credentials
+5. Ensure that the PostgreSQL credentials in `.env` file are updated to match your local PostgreSQL server credentials.

 6. In one terminal, in the root directory, run `cd client` followed by `npm start` to start the client instance